Q&A with Dr Donald Charrett, Arbitrator and Author

-This not only convinced me that construction law involves many interesting aspects of law, but I realized that my years of engineering experience gave me a deep understanding of the construction industry that complemented my legal knowledge.
+This not only convinced me that construction law involves many interesting aspects of law, but I realised that my years of engineering experience gave me a deep understanding of the construction industry that complemented my legal knowledge.
 There are many satisfying roles for a construction lawyer with engineering experience, such as membership of Dispute Boards where one can assist parties to avoid disputes, facilitating conferences of technical expert witnesses, or arbitrating disputes that involve a complex intersection of legal and technical issues.

 8. How do you spend your leisure time?

-I am an inveterate traveler and take every available opportunity to visit new places.
+I am an inveterate traveller and take every available opportunity to visit new places.
 I have a book titled 1001 Historic sites you must see before you die, which I am working my way through.
 I dabble in photography and continually expand my collection of construction related photos taken in every country I have visited.
 I took the cover photo for the FIDIC book – the construction of the Atlantic Bridge over the Panama Canal in 2017.